meantoes/Product-preview-card-component/README.md

 ## My process

-I first figuring the layout for both mobile and desktop site. then I built the mobile site and used min-width to build the desktop site.
+I first figuring the layout for both mobile and desktop site. then I built the mobile site and used min-width for the desktop site.
 I had struggle with how to change the image with media query, but then found the solution on youtube : use source srcset in picture. also had struggle with the extra space caused by picture. solution : change image class' display into block hahahaahahhaahah.